 #3 Recovery Fuel- Every Time!

 Your recovery nutrition post workout is one of the most critical times of the day to fuel, especially when your focus is to gain or maintain lean mass.
 Period.
 Consuming a recovery shake post workout or competition is essential for the proper rebuilding/repairing of muscle as well as energy maintenance.
 You work so hard every day on that field, court, track, mat or pool.
 Why throw it all away by skipping your recovery shake post workout?

 When making a protein shake there are a lot of options out there in terms of brands to use, what type of liquid to use to mix it, and so on.
 We discuss many of those options in our post, 3 Powerful and Pure Weight Gain Shakes.
 However, I encourage you to check out BiPro Whey Protein or Garden of Life Sport Certified Grass Fed Clean Whey Protein Isolate as they’re a couple favorites for athletes.

-If you’re looking for a few more options for protein and want to know what some of the best flavors are such as the best coffee whey protein you’ve ever tasted, or an amazing chocolate protein made from fair trade chocolate and a vanilla protein with vanilla bean sourced from Madagascar, check out our post 9 Best Grass Fed Whey Proteins.
+If you’re looking for a few more options for protein and want to know what some of the best flavors are such as the best coffee whey protein you’ve ever tasted, or an amazing chocolate protein made from fair trade chocolate and a vanilla protein with vanilla bean sourced from Madagascar, check out our post on the Best Grass Fed Whey Proteins.